-In November, she was honored to perform in concert masterclass for soprano Deborah Voigt at the Southern Oregon University Recital Hall in Ashland, Oregon
+In November 2016, she was honored to perform in concert masterclass for soprano Deborah Voigt at the Southern Oregon University Recital Hall in Ashland, Oregon.

 A huge fan of presenting opera to new audiences, Peterson also frequently performs for variety shows with Sparkle Leigh and Sister Leigh Love Productions as well as comedian Jeffrey Robert in his quarterly show, West Side Glory.
 Please check the Engagements page often for upcoming performances.

-Ms. Peterson’s musical theater credits include Smitty (How to Succeed in Business...), Sarah Brown (Guys and Dolls), Sheridan/Sister/Young Girl/Jenifer (A...My Name is Alice), Helena Landless (The Mystery of Edwin Drood), Eve (Eve and Eddie), Julie (I Love You, You're Perfect, Now Change), and Rosabella (The Most Happy Fella).
+Ms. Peterson’s musical theater credits include Smitty (How to Succeed in Business...), Sarah Brown (Guys and Dolls), Sheridan/Sister/Young Girl/Jenifer (A...My Name is Alice), and Helena Landless (The Mystery of Edwin Drood), among many others.
 She has toured nationally with Missoula Children’s Theater in The Princess and the Pea.

-She is a recipient of the Helen Jensen Memorial Award in Voice and first place winner, Adult Opera Division, of the Bellevue Performing Arts Festival; and an alumna of the of OperaWorks Advanced Artist Program.
+She is a semi-finalist in The American Prize for Opera; a recipient of the Helen Jensen Memorial Award in Voice; and an alumna of the of OperaWorks Advanced Artist Program.
 A classically trained bassist, Ms. Peterson earned her BA in Music and Jazz Studies minor from Washington State University.
-She currently studies with baritone Erich Parce.

 Please use the contact link below for booking inquires.